The Fall of Ideals: Promotion and release

+In celebration of the albums 15th anniversary in 2021, the band reissued the album on vinyl with different color variants and deluxe packaging.

 Reception

 Greg Prato of AllMusic gave the album an average review, saying: "There's just not a lot differentiating All That Remains from the oodles of other metal bands vying for Ozzfest spots circa 2006."
 Scott Alisoglu of Blabbermouth.net gave the album a more positive review stating “All That Remains effortlessly blends thrashy twin guitar fireworks and Phil Labonte's raging vocals with soaring clean vocals and overall tunefulness.
 One could choose to call much of the material on "The Fall of Ideals" formulaic, but it is a formula that usually works.
 Adrien Begrand of Pop Matters hailed, "ALL THAT REMAINS has made the kind of stylistic leap that most bands can only wish they could pull off” “The Fall Of Ideals' [is] invigorating from start to finish, and could very well be the metalcore album of the year."

 Rob McFeters of Lambgoat gave the album a perfect score simply stating “The entire band executes the songs perfectly," adding that "the production is full and crisp."
 Scott Borre of Seaoftranquility wrote “The Fall of Ideals is not an album to just pass over.
 Even if you don't like some of the metalcore out there, All that Remains has managed to put out an album that has songs that many fans of metal can enjoy.”

+A reviewer from Ultimate Guitar wrote "Phil Labonte is a very skilled vocalist and one of the best in metalcore today, period."
+He added "These are possibly the hookiest and most impressive choruses I've heard in metal. similar to As I Lay Dying and some Killswitch Engage."

+It was ranked the 14th best metal album of 2006 by Pop Matters.

+Fans regard the guitar solo in the song "Six" as among the best in the metalcore genre, according to Loudwire.